A Wheaton Traditional Since 1921

-In 1921, Wheaton resident E. Claire Brown placed a roof over an alleyway that was only 3.5 feet wide and 30 feet long.
+In 1921, Wheaton resident E. Claire Brown placed a roof over an alleyway at 109 1/4 Front Street that was only 3.5 feet wide and 30 feet long.
 Wedged between a barber shop and livery stand, Brown set up his first shop.

 During his first year, Brown experimented with 10 kinds of popcorn, a half dozen oils, and nearly 100 different recipes to find the perfect combination for his signature popcorn.
 "It's ordinary cottonseed oil," he said, "with a little bit of something else added."
 However, Brown never revealed what his "something else" was.

 Fourteen years later in 1935, Brown moved a few doors down to our current location at 111 1/4 Front Street.
 Placing a roof over the alleyway, the newer store provided much needed space – 1/2 a foot wider and twice as long!

 According to a newspaper article in the Chicago Daily News dated May 27, 1959, Brown sold $15,000 worth of popcorn in 1958 to over 100,000 popcorn connoisseurs.
 Many came from all over the Chicago area to buy Brown's popcorn – and some as far away as Milwaukee.
 When asked why, Brown replied, "most of them say it's the tastiest they can buy anywhere."
 On many sunny summer Sundays, as many as 50 people at a time could be found lined up in front of the narrow shop ready to buy Brown's delicious popcorn.